 13.5.2. your agreement and consent to the provisions of this advance conflicts waiver is both voluntary and fully informed;

-13.5.3. you understands that this consent will be relied upon by the Firm; and
+13.5.3. you understand that this consent will be relied upon by the Firm; and

 13.5.4. although you may revoke this advance conflicts waiver at any time as it relates to future matters, a revocation will not affect any matters undertaken by the Firm before it has received notice of revocation.